Sutter Roseville Medical Center

-Sutter Roseville’s premier Level II trauma center serves a diverse, multi-county catchment area comprising of a regional population of 1.3 million.
+Sutter Roseville’s premier Level II trauma center serves a diverse, multi-county catchment area comprising of Placer, Nevada, Sutter, Yuba, Amador, and portions of Sacramento and El Dorado, for a regional population of over 800,000.
 Our center is verified by the American College of Surgeons and is a designated stroke and STEMI receiving center.
 The trauma center is staffed 24 hours a day with in-house trauma surgeons, anesthesiologists, physician specialists including orthopedic surgeons, neurosurgeons, and thoracic surgeons, and a full trauma support team.
-In addition to the trauma center, our comprehensive services include trauma outreach, education, and prevention programs in the community.
+Our comprehensive trauma center services also include trauma outreach and prevention programs provided directly to the communities we serve.

 One Medical Plaza Drive

 Recovering from a life-altering trauma or illness can be a difficult process.
 At Sutter Rehabilitation Institute, our team of highly trained, experienced rehabilitation professionals work with you and your family to help you get back to the things you love.
 Click on the link for upcoming support groups and events.
 Learn more

 It can be difficult to separate fact from fiction when you look for health and medical information.
 Sutter Health makes it easy to get answers to your questions through a variety of reliable resources and tools including classes, support groups, and services at our Health Resource Centers and Libraries.
 Click on the link for educational resources and class opportunities.
 Learn more